FlorSanders/FlorSandersBe/content/posts/solidiot/index.md

 Before diving into the Solid project, I want to take a step back and have a look at the [world wide web](https://www.w3.org/History.html).<br></br>
 The web, as invented by Sir Tim Berners-Lee in 1989, consists of three core technologies:

-- An identification system for the documents on the web: **Universal Resource Locator/Identifier** (URL/URI).
+- An identification system for the documents on the web: **Uniform Resource Locator/Identifier** (URL/URI).
 - A publishing language to describe the content of those documents: **Hypertext Markup Language** (HTML).
 - A protocol for transferring these documents over the internet: **Hypertext Transfer Protocol** (HTTP).